-I am an anthropologist and lawyer (MA, U. Pennsylvania; JD, Georgetown U. 1989; Ph.D., U. Virginia 2003), specializing in historical archaeology, diaspora studies, and legal anthropology as an Associate Professor of Anthropology.
+I am an anthropologist and lawyer (MA, U. Pennsylvania; JD, Georgetown U. 1989; Ph.D., U. Virginia 2003), specializing in historical archaeology, diaspora studies, and legal anthropology as a Professor of Anthropology.
 I also teach courses as a Visiting Professor of Law at the University of Chicago Law School.
 My empirical research addresses subjects in trans-Atlantic historical archaeology and the dynamics of social group affiliations and lifeways among Europeans, Africans, and various social groups within the Americas.
 These research initiatives include interpretative frameworks focusing on social group identities, ethnic group dynamics and racialization, diaspora studies, regional systems and commodity chains, stylistic and symbolic elements of material culture, consumption patterns, and analysis of craft and industrial enterprises.

 In addition to teaching courses in anthropology and archaeology, my faculty work includes: affiliate faculty member of the Department of Landscape Architecture, offering courses on landscape analysis and surveying techniques; member of the College of Law faculty, offering interdisciplinary seminars for graduate and law students; faculty affiliate of the Center for African Studies, the Lemann Institute for Brazilian Studies, and the Department of African American Studies, offering courses addressing African diaspora subjects and issues of racialization.
 Publications, including recent books, research papers, and works in progress, are listed in my resume.

 I have been privileged to work with a number of talented graduate and doctoral advisees, including George Calfas (Ph.D.
 2013, RPA), Kathryn Fay (Ph.D.
-2016, RPA), Jamie Arjona (MA, NSF Graduate Fellowship recipient), Tatiana Niculescu (MA), Zev Cossin (MA, NSF Graduate Fellowship recipient), Shawn Fields (Graduate College Fellowship recipient), Rebecca Schumann (MA, Intersect and Keller Fellowships Recipient), Kathrina Aben (MAA, Women in Archaeology Scholarship recipient), Kevin Cupka Head (MA, RPA), and Emma Verstraete (BA with Honors), and to serve as a committee member for others.
+2016, RPA), Jamie Arjona (MA, RPA, NSF Graduate Fellowship recipient), Tatiana Niculescu (MA), Zev Cossin (MA, NSF Graduate Fellowship recipient), Shawn Fields (Graduate College Fellowship recipient), Rebecca Schumann (MA, Intersect and Keller Fellowships Recipient), Kathrina Aben (MAA, Women in Archaeology Scholarship recipient), Kevin Cupka Head (MA, RPA), and Emma Verstraete (BA with Honors), and to serve as a committee member for others.

 I am the founding editor of the Journal of African Diaspora Archaeology and Heritage, publisher and past editor of the African Diaspora Archaeology Newsletter, a member of the editorial board of the International Journal of Historical Archaeology, and president of the Illinois Archaeological Survey.
 I received the 2009 John L. Cotter Award by the Society for Historical Archaeology for scholarly "achievement which is truly outstanding," the 2010 Gustave O. Arlt Award in the Humanities by the Council for Graduate Schools for "outstanding contribution to scholarship," and a University Scholar award (2014-2017).